kubedb/docs/docs/guides/elasticsearch/quickstart/overview/elasticsearch/index.md

 > Note: YAML files used in this tutorial are stored in [guides/elasticsearch/quickstart/overview/yamls](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/elasticsearch/quickstart/overview/yamls) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 > We have designed this tutorial to demonstrate a production setup of KubeDB managed Elasticsearch.
-If you just want to try out KubeDB, you can bypass some of the safety features following the tips [here](/docs/guides/elasticsearch/quickstart/overview/index.md#tips-for-testing).
+If you just want to try out KubeDB, you can bypass some safety features following the tips [here](/docs/guides/elasticsearch/quickstart/overview/elasticsearch/index.md#tips-for-testing).

 ## Find Available StorageClass